Cardiff/Bristol Rovers |

 Around

-200 Leeds hooligans travelled by coach to Hereford, where they boarded
+200 Leeds hooligans travelled by coach to Hereford, where

 a train to Cardiff.
 They were escorted to the ground.
-A small group of
+A

-Cardiff attempted to ambush them on Sloper Road, but were easily pushed
+Cardiff attempted to ambush them on Sloper Road, but were

 back by the police.